Baskercarrer/test_automation/readme.md

 - Perform E2E test with this project for web application.
 It help you to directly build the gherkin style testcases without creating the helpers.

-Usage:
+How to write scenarios:

-- For understanding go through the examples which are created for API and UI cases using parabank test app.
+- For better understanding, please go through the UI and API scenario examples under the resouces/feature directory.

 Modules involved: